OlivierBarbier/Zuora-Soap-Api/doc.md

 }
 ```

-Now you're done with all the modifications, you can create an Account in your sandbox:
+Now you're done with all the modifications, you are ready to make the SOAP calls you want.

+As an example, let's create an Account in our sandbox:

 ```php
 require './vendor/autoload.php';